How much does a notary public bond cost in California?

 Notaries public in California must post $15,000 surety bonds before legally performing notarial acts within the state.

 SuretyBonds.com offers these 4-year bonds for just $50!
 There’s no credit check required, so everyone qualifies instantly.
 Errors and Omissions Insurance is available for a small additional charge.
+Simply click Buy Now to visit our secure payment portal to purchase your bond online today.
+It only takes a few minutes to be on your way to being bonded as a notary in California.

 Why do I need this bond?